pauliusbaltrusis/markdown-resume/resume.md

 - Developed sequencing-based diagnostic tools for human diseases and analyzed high-throughput data
 - Managed lab operations: ordering supplies, handling deliveries, and communicating with suppliers

 **Ph.D.
-Candidate at Swedish University of Agricultural Sciences** <br/>(2018 - 2022, Uppsala, Sweden)
+Researcher at Swedish University of Agricultural Sciences** <br/>(2018 - 2022, Uppsala, Sweden)

-**Professional Achievements**
-- Designed and implemented new research projects across various budget levels
+- Designed and managed multiple research projects across budget levels, fostering international collaboration and mentoring students and visiting researchers
-- Managed multiple projects concurrently, fostering collaboration with international colleagues
-- Mentored students and visiting researchers in lab techniques and project development

-**Scientific Achievements**
-- Authored 14 peer-reviewed publications
-- Peer-reviewed for scientific journals
+- Authored 14 peer-reviewed publications and served as a peer reviewer for scientific journals
-- Developed molecular and genomics methods to study anthelmintic resistance in parasites
+- Developed molecular and genomics methods, tools, and pipelines to study anthelmintic resistance, parasite identification, and differentiation
-- Established molecular tools and pipelines for parasite identification and differentiation

 Education
 ---------